adnsv/panctx/README.md

   - preamble.tex
 ```

-Note, that variable definitions declared in the template can be overriden in the command line with `-d` or `--def` flags.
+Note that variable definitions declared in the template can be overriden in the command line with `-d` or `--def` flags.

 Page size and layout variables have special handling: